 How Do You Shop for bluesign®-Certified Clothing and Gear?

 Look for the bluesign® logo on any textile-based product, from your base layer to your backpack.
 The bluesign® system covers fabrics, as well as trims, like buttons and buckles.
-You can find a bluesign® certification on products in two different ways:
+You can find products certified to the bluesign® standard by selecting this sustainability attribute when you shop on REI.com; you can also look for on-product labels and online product pages with one of the following descriptions: